Waterspout: Natural

 Depending on how fast the winds from a waterspout are whipping, anything that is within about 1 yd of the surface of the water, including fish of different sizes, frogs, and even turtles, can be lifted into the air.
 A waterspout can sometimes suck small animals such as fish out of the water and all the way up into the cloud.
-Even if the waterspout stops spinning, the fish in the cloud can be carried over land, buffeted up and down and around with the cloud's winds until its currents no longer keep the flying fish in the atmosphere.
+Even if the waterspout stops spinning, the fish in the cloud can be carried over land, buffeted up and down and around with the cloud's winds until its currents no longer keep the fish airborne.
 Depending on how far they travel and how high they are taken into the atmosphere, the fish are sometimes dead by the time they rain down.
 People as far as 100 mi inland have experienced raining fish.
 Fish can also be sucked up from rivers, but raining fish is not a common weather phenomenon.